01Willingness to Share Skills, Knowledge, and Expertise

 Remember, the positive attitude must go both ways.
 It’s important that you always treat your mentor with the utmost professionalism.

 03Takes a Personal Interest in the Mentoring Relationship

-Good mentors do not take their responsibility as a mentor lightly.
-They feel invested in the success of the mentee.
-Usually, this requires someone who is knowledgeable, compassionate, and possesses the attributes of a good teacher or trainer.
-Excellent communication skills are also required.
+Good mentors do not take their responsibility lightly and feel invested in the success of the mentee.
+Usually, this requires someone who is knowledgeable, compassionate, and in possession of the attributes of a good teacher or trainer.
+Excellent communication skills also are required.
 A good mentor is committed to helping their mentees find success and gratification in their chosen profession.
-Overall good mentoring requires empowering the mentee to develop their strengths, beliefs, and personal attributes.
+Overall good mentoring requires empowering mentees to develop their strengths, beliefs, and personal attributes.

 04Exhibits Enthusiasm in the Field

 A mentor who does not exhibit enthusiasm about his job will not make a good mentor.
 Enthusiasm is catching, and new employees want to feel as if their job has meaning and the potential to create a good life.

 Your mentor has to take a special interest in helping you build and develop as an executive.
 If they aren’t enthusiastic about you and the kind of work you are trying to do, it probably won’t work out.

 05Values Ongoing Learning and Growth in the Field